 - In a large skillet brown and crumble the ground beef, drain any excess grease.

 - Add the onions, garlic and salt saute for about 5 minutes until the onions are slightly softened.
-Stir in the 3 tbsp water, 2 tsp chili powder, 1 tsp cumin.
+Stir in the 3 tablespoon water, 2 teaspoon chili powder, 1 teaspoon cumin.

 - If using the cilantro, stir it in now.
 Remove the pan from the heat.